Leagle1337/SWT_FIS_Website/README.md

 git status

-to update and commit your changes to the repo use
+to update and commit your changes to the repo use this and dont forget the massage

 git commit -m <"MESSAGE">